 - Alternative explanations: present evidence of accident, another suspect, or facts that contradict the prosecution’s story.

 Our violent crime lawyers in Lawrence County, IL focus on achieving the best possible result in every case.
-Acting quickly gives you more control and more defense options.
+The earlier we move, the more options you keep.

 What To Do If You’re Arrested or Under Investigation for a Violent Crime in Lawrence County, IL